eerimoq/moblin/README.rst

 - SRTLA.

-  - Can use one cellular, one WiFi and one Ethernet connection simultaneously.
+  - Can use one cellular, one WiFi and multiple Ethernet connections simultaneously.
 Often called bonding.

   - Upload statistics per active connection.